Metapolybia cingulata: Specialized water foragers

 The role of the specialized water foragers is specifically to get water from outside the nest and transport it back to the nest.
 They typically share or exchange their water load with flexible pulp foragers so that the cellulose paste can be created to build the nest with.
 This regurgitation takes place at the nest and usually takes about a minute to finish exchanging with one pulp forager.
 If the load is even too big for one pulp forager, the water forager will go off and find another pulp forager to drop off the rest of its load with.
 The maximum rate of water transportation observed in a Metapolybia colony was 101 loads during 210 minutes which means that on average, each trip took 2.08 minutes to complete.
-It is important to note that water totally controls the tempo of the entire colony.
+Water totally controls the tempo of the entire colony.
 As more water becomes available, pulp foragers with increase their pace which will force the other groups to do the same.